az-digitalag/group-website/README.md

 1. Either clone the original [repo](https://github.com/az-digitalag/group-website) to your local computer and always work off of a non-master branch, or fork the original repo and clone the forked repo to your computer.
 You can additionally work off of a branch on the forked repo if you'll be working on multiple different tasks at a time.
 2. If you do not already have RStudio installed, follow these [instructions](https://rstudio.com/products/rstudio/download/)
-3. Open RStudio and navigate to your forked repo
+3. Open RStudio and create a new project for your local cloned website repo
 4. If not already downloaded, install the blogdown and hugo packages using these [instructions](https://bookdown.org/yihui/blogdown/installation.html)
 5. To preview the website locally, use the command `blogdown::serve_site()` in the console
 6. You should now be able to preview the group website within RStudio, or copy and paste the url provided in the console into your browser.